Akib306/Campus-Find/README.md

 - `pnpm lint`: Lint the code

 ### Notes
-- Currently, in-app notifications only work with database events(INSERT, UPDATE, DELETE) directed to a specific user (as intended).
+- Currently, in-app notifications only work with database events(INSERT, UPDATE, DELETE) directed to a specific user.
+These events will trigger and update the notification bell in real-time within the client (as intended).
 - A future update will have a new feature to implement listening for specific listings that match what the user is looking for, allowing for more automated notification triggers.